Last revised: July 13, 2017

 What then should we say?
 That the law is sin?
 By no means!
 Yet, if it had not been for the law, I would not have known sin.
 I would not have known what it is to covet if the law had not said, “You shall not covet.”
 (Romans 7:7)

 In his recent book, understanding the tenth commandment is where Girard chooses to begin his laying out of mimetic theory in biblical terms.
-Link to an excerpt of the first chapter, “Scandal Must Come.”
-This chapter provides an excellent introduction to mimetic theory; several of the resources below continue to spin out the theological and consequences in connection with St. Paul’s rendering of the problematics of human desire in Romans 7.
+The first chapter, “Scandal Must Come,” provides an excellent introduction to mimetic theory; several of the resources below continue to spin out the theological and consequences in connection with St. Paul’s rendering of the problematics of human desire in Romans 7.

 2. Gil Bailie, “Paul’s Letter to the Romans” audio tape series, tape #4.